borland1/T962ParametricProfilesDevelopFiles/README.md

 **Image Files** – https://github.com/borland1/T962ParametricProfilesDevelopFiles/tree/main/Images - Some firmware Image files were edited to conform with new menu structures.
 File names were revised to show different version of originals.
 Files were edited using MS Paint and saved as **Monochrome Bitmap BMP** (128x64px, 18x64px, or 18x16px) files.

-**LCDparameterProfileMenusLayout.txt** - A LCD menu structure for profile editing and restoring firmware default values.
+**LCDparameterProfileMenusLayout.txt** - A LCD menu structure and layout for user profile parameter editing and restoring firmware default values.

-**EEPROM Space Allocation file** - Provides an EEPROM address space availability and layout of Setup/Calibration settings and Parameter Profiles.
+**EEPROM Space Allocation file** - Provides an EEPROM address space availability and layout of Setup/Calibration Settings and Parameter Profiles.

 ## Development Constraints